openscript/react-section-dividers/README.md

 A collection of React section dividers.

-This components are not tested with Internet Explorer.
-Please use a modern browser.

 ## Getting started

 Add the package with the package manager of choice to your project: